chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

 ``<discard>``
 --------------

 The keys marked as ``<discard>`` will not be added into the current dictionary but will still be parsed.
-This is useful when you only want to make use of the side effects of parsing. e.g. define variables, execute code, etc.
+This is useful when only the side effects of the parsing are needed. e.g. define variables, execute code, etc.

 .. admonition:: example
   :class: guide-config-example, dropdown